apache/activemq-artemis/docs/user-manual/en/management.md

 ## Message Counters

-Message counters can be used to obtain information on queues *over time* as Apache ActiveMQ keeps a history on queue metrics.
+Message counters can be used to obtain information on queues *over time* as Apache ActiveMQ Artemis keeps a history on queue metrics.

 They can be used to show *trends* on queues.
 For example, using the management API, it would be possible to query the number of messages in